lifebit-ai/cloudos-cli/README.md

   --project-name TEXT      The name of a CloudOS project.  [required] --workflow-name TEXT     The name of a CloudOS workflow or pipeline.
                            [required]
-  --job-params TEXT        A nextflow.config file or similar, with the
+  --job-config TEXT        A nextflow.config file or similar, with the
                            parameters to use with your job.  [required] --job-name TEXT          The name of the job.
 Default=new_job.
   --resumable              Whether to make the job able to be resumed or not.